margaretmf/margaretmf.github.io/keycreativewriting.md

 <br>

 ## Some Thing Last Forever ##
-Some things last forever like moments that we share and memories.
+Some things last forever like moments that we share.

 <br>